vanderpatrick/The-Amazing-Quizaru/README.md

  ![navigation bar image](/assets/images/NAVBAR.png)

 - Landing page
-    - The homepage consists 3 interactable options for the player, he(she) can start the game, see the credits, or see instructions.
+    - The homepage consists of 3 interactable options for the player, he(she) can start the game, see the credits, or see instructions.
-    - it is easy to look and intuitive to chose what to do.
+    - it is easy to look at and intuitive to chose what to do.

 ![landing page image](/assets/images/homeScreen.png)

 - Footer
-    - Simple footer not much to see, just enough social media links if the user wants to check my other work.
+    - Simple footer, not much to see, just enough social media links if the user wants to check my other work.
     - It's composed of three sections to quickly give info about the school and its goals.

 ![info content image](/assets/images/FOOTER.png)

 - Quiz section
     - The quiz section gives the player 10 questions with 4 options.
-    - The user cant procede until one of the options is chosen.
+    - The user cannot proceed until one of the options is chosen.
-    - After the user clicks on a option if right it turns to green and the next button shows up.
+    - After the user clicks on an option if right it turns to green and the next button shows up.
-    - If wrong all wrong options turns to red and the correct one to green.
+    - If wrong all wrong options turn to red and the correct one to green.
-    - Then the next button shows to the user so he(she) can move foward.
+    - Then the next button shows to the user so he(she) can move forward.

 ![feedback info image](/assets/images/quizOptions.png)
 ![Quiz when wrong question is clicked](/assets/images/quiz-options.png)

 - Quiz result
-    - The result section shows the amount of correct answers from total questions.
+    - The result section shows the number of correct answers from total questions.
     - the user has the option to restart the game or exit the game.

 ![Footer image](/assets/images/quizResult.png)